neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

 		:class: screenshot-fullsize

 #.
 In the next step a user with administrator privileges for editing with TYPO3 Neos is created.

 	.. figure:: Images/Setup-Step-3.png
 		:alt: Create admin user
 		:class: screenshot-fullsize

 #.
 The following step allows you to import an existing site or kickstart a new site.
 To import the
-   demo site, just select it in the selector box and go to the next step.
+   demo site, just make sure it is selected in the selector box and go to the next step.

    To kickstart a new site, enter a package and site name in the form before going to the next step.

    If you are new to Neos, we recommend to import the existing demo site so you can follow the next section giving you a basic tour of the user interface.

 	.. figure:: Images/Setup-Step-4.png
 		:alt: Create new site or import an existing
 		:class: screenshot-fullsize